 Early in his career, Chef Schwartz’s culinary accomplishments included serving as executive chef at many of Atlanta’s best restaurants, as food stylist for National Pork Producers Council during the 1995 World Expo, and as a featured chef during the 1996 Olympic Games festivities.
-In 1998, he was ranked by Gourmet magazine as one of the top 25 chefs in Atlanta and he also was featured on ABC World News Tonight in a report about cultural tourism.
+In 1998, he was ranked by Gourmet magazine as one of the top 25 chefs in Atlanta.
+Chef Schwartz was featured in 1998 on ABC World News Tonight in a report about cultural tourism and is a member of the prestigious Les Toques Blanches.
+In 2001, Chef Schwartz became a Regional Chef Specialist for ClubCorp based out of the Buckhead Club in Atlanta.
 In 2004, Chef Schwartz cooked for the James Beard House and Foundation as chef for the American Express Celebrity Chefs Tour.
-Throughout his career, Schwartz has earned several culinary awards and is a member of the prestigious Les Toques Blanches.
-He was twice awarded Folio Magazine “Best Chef Jacksonville” for 2007 and 2008.
-The previous year Folio Magazine awarded 29 South “Best New Restaurant Jacksonville”.
-In 2009 29 South was awarded the “Spirit of SlowFood Award” and a “Snail of Approval”.
-In 2010 and 2011 Florida Trend Magazine awarded 29 South the coveted “Golden Spoon”.
-In 2011 his Coffee and Doughnuts dessert was given the title of one of the “South’s 50 Best Dishes” in Garden and Gun magazine.
-Currently, Chef Schwartz serves on the International Advisory Board for the Florida WineFest as Culinary Chairman.
-He is also a Co-founder of the Legend Series.
+In 2006, Chef Schwartz left Atlanta to build 29 South, his award-winning restaurant located on Amelia Island in Fernandina Bch, FL.